danielvoicu136/cstrike_client_binds/README.md

 Client Clean Binds on Default Config
 - Valve blocked the posibility to execute direct commands to clients
-- So we hook Valve commands using API or natives
+- Hook Valve commands using API or natives
 - Example for keys F , Z , X , C
 - Open shop
 - Activate ultimate